Cheetah: Speed and acceleration

 One stride of a galloping cheetah measures 4 to 7 m; the stride length and the number of jumps increases with speed.
+The movements of the vertebral column can add as much as 76 cm to the stride length.
 It has been estimated that a cheetah at full speed could take 4 strides per second.
 During more than half the duration of the sprint, the cheetah has all four limbs in the air, increasing the stride length.
-Running cheetahs can retain up to 90% of the heat generated during the chase.
-A 1973 study suggested the length of the sprint is limited by excessive build-up of body heat when the body temperature reaches 40–41 C. However, a 2013 study recorded the average temperature of cheetahs after hunts to be 38.6 C, suggesting high temperatures need not cause hunts to be abandoned.